Replicating Human Motivated Reasoning Studies with LLMs: LLM Parameters and Prompts

 \subsection{On-Device Models}

-Deepseek-llm-7b-chat, deepseek-llm-67b, and Qwen2.5-7B-Instruct were run by directly accessing the model rather than through API provided by the parent company.
-However, only Qwen2.5-7B-Instruct yielded enough valid responses to provide results.
-Qwen2.5-7B-Instruct was run by adapting the code provided on Huggingface\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-7B-Instruct}} and computed using 2 NVIDIA RTX A6000s.
+Qwen2.5-7B-Instruct and Qwen3-8B were run by directly accessing the model rather than through API provided by the parent company.
+For the main results and the ``reasoning ablation'', Qwen2.5-7B-Instruct was run by adapting the code provided on Huggingface\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-7B-Instruct}} and computed using 2 NVIDIA RTX A6000s.
+For the demographic ablation, Qwen2.5-7B-Instruct was run through ollama based API on the previously described server.
+All Qwen3-8B results were run through ollama on the same server.